Setting Perhaps a picnic table, perhaps a bench near

 and transforms the light.

-(At Rise: Drifting along peacefully, as he gradually opens his eyes, stretching from his meditative pose; first he notices the stars, then he spies the forest and the mountains and is rapt in awe, then he sees his children and his vision is obscured by tears, then his field of view narrows to his surroundings and he sees nothing.)
+(At Rise: Drifting along peacefully, as he gradually opens his eyes, stretching from his meditative pose; first he notices the stars, his jaw drops, then he spies the forest and the mountains and is in rapt awe, then he sees his children and his vision is obscured by tears, then his field of view narrows to his surroundings and he sees nothing.)

 Spacesuit Man: (to himself) What was that green gazpacho in the tube?
 Seems it’s left my tummy sour?
 Astronaut food?
 Or is it the gravity, perhaps I am just missing my favorite.
 You can’t get a decent burrito nowadays.
 The future is still not here it seems.